maiad37/Quiz/README.md

+# Quiz
-# Quiz made with React and Typscript
+Made with React and Typscript